 Buprenorphine blocks the effects of opioids so that the patient does not get high, it fires the same part of the brain and nervous system that opiates do but without the adverse effects.
 Buprenorphine is not habit forming, so the patient can continue to take it once they have left treatment, to continue with their recovery.

 Do not be scared to reach out for help.
 You are not the only one who is suffering from addiction.
-Contact our opiate detox center in Nashville Tennessee today to find out how we can help you finally overcome your opiate addiction for good.
+Contact our opiate detox center in Nashville, TN today to find out how we can help you finally overcome your opiate addiction for good.